devictoribero/questions-for-microsoft/README.md

 # Job position
 - How will look a typical day for me if I start working here?
 - What are expectations for the position I am considered for?
+- What is the typical career path for someone in this role?

+# Programming
+- Will I code with react and the technologies you requested?
+Or on he other hand there is a lot of legacy code and I'll have to deal with it

 # Management
 - What is the team's biggest challenge right now?
 - Can you tell me about a time you resolved an interpersonal conflict?
+- How often programmers change project or technologies
+- Perks?